Hungary • Born on March 8th

 Gabi joined Watsi on March 3rd, 2021.
-One year ago, Gabi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gabi's most recent donation traveled 5,400 miles to support Guerdina, a 15-year-old girl from Haiti, to fund prep and overseas transport so she can receive life-saving cardiac surgery.
+Two years ago, Gabi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gabi's most recent donation traveled 6,700 miles to support Erick, a 5-month-old baby from Bolivia, to fund heart surgery to close holes in his heart.

 Guerdina is a 15-year-old girl who lives in the mountains of central Haiti with her parents and four siblings.
 When she was 10 years old, Guerdina suffered from rheumatic fever.
 Her illness severely damaged one of the valves of her heart, making it unable to adequately pump blood through her body.
 In 2019, she underwent a surgery to repair her damaged heart valve.
 That procedure helped for several years, but her repaired valve is becoming less functional and now needs to be replaced with an artificial valve.
 After surgery, Guerdina's heart should be able to pump more normally and her doctors share that she should be able to lead a full and active life.
 Because the surgery she needs in not available in Haiti, Guerdina must travel overseas to receive surgery.
 On June 2nd, she will undergo heart surgery with the Cardiac team at the Cleveland Clinic, where surgeons will replace her mitral valve.
 Our medical partner, Haiti Cardiac Alliance (HCA) is helping Guerdina's family raise $1,500 to cover the cost of labs, medication, and follow-up appointments.
 This will also support her family to obtain passports and the HCA social workers who will accompany Guerdina's family during their travels.
 Guerdina shared, "my entire family and I would like to say thank you to everyone who has been helping me!"